open-mmlab/mmtracking/docs/dataset.md

   - [TrackingNet](https://tracking-net.org/)
   - [OTB100](http://www.visual-tracking.net/)
   - [GOT10k](http://got-10k.aitestunion.com/)
+- Video Instance Segmentation
   - [YouTube-VIS](https://youtube-vos.org/dataset/vis/)

 ### 1. Download Datasets

 Please download the datasets from the official websites.
 It is recommended to symlink the root of the datasets to `$MMTRACKING/data`.
 If your folder structure is different from the following, you may need to change the corresponding paths in config files.

+#### 1.1 Video Object Detection

+- For the training and testing of video object detection task, only ILSVRC dataset is needed.

+- The `Lists` under `ILSVRC` contains the txt files from [here](https://github.com/msracver/Flow-Guided-Feature-Aggregation/tree/master/data/ILSVRC2015/ImageSets).

+#### 1.2 Multiple Object Tracking

+- For the training and testing of multi object tracking task, only one of the MOT Challenge datasets (e.g. MOT17) is needed.

+#### 1.3 Single Object Tracking

+- For the training and testing of single object tracking task, the MSCOCO, ILSVRC, LaSOT, UAV123, TrackingNet, OTB100 and GOT10k datasets are needed.

-For OTB100 dataset, you don't need to download the dataset from the official website manually, since we provide a sctipt to download it.
+- For OTB100 dataset, you don't need to download the dataset from the official website manually, since we provide a script to download it.

-#### OTB100

 ```shell
 # download OTB100 dataset by web crawling
 python ./tools/convert_datasets/otb100/download_otb100.py -o ./data/otb100/zips -p 8
 ```

-Notes:

-- The `Lists` under `ILSVRC` contains the txt files from [here](https://github.com/msracver/Flow-Guided-Feature-Aggregation/tree/master/data/ILSVRC2015/ImageSets).

-- For the training and testing of video object detection task, only ILSVRC dataset is needed.
+#### 1.4 Video Instance Segmentation

-- For the training and testing of multi object tracking task, only one of the MOT Challenge dataset (e.g. MOT17) is needed.
+- For the training and testing of video instance segmetatioon task, only one of YouTube-VIS datasets (e.g. YouTube-VIS 2019) is needed.

-- For the training and testing of single object tracking task, the MSCOCO, ILSVRC, LaSOT, UAV123, TrackingNet, OTB100 and GOT10k datasets are needed.

 ```
 mmtracking